phoeluga/ioBroker.synochat/README.md

 * When the message object is changed, this message - depending on the channel type - is passed to the Synology chat in the channel published.
 	![SynoChatChannelIncomingMessage](./docs/images/diSynoChatChannelIncomingMessage.png)

+### 3.2 Message content type

+Besides sending plain text messages, other content types such as images can also be sent to an incoming channel.\
+To realize this, the content must be available as a web resource.
+To send an image, just set the URL as the value of the the message object of the Syno-Chat adapter instance mentioned in [3.
+Usage > 3.1 General](#3.1-general).

+**Example of a use case of a surveillance camera:**\
+Many surveillance cameras provide a stream or interface to retrieve an image that is updated at a specified time interval or when motion is detected.\
+This URL provides image that needs to be set as the value of the the message object.

 ---